StefanElsnerDev/HannApp/README.md

 # HannApp

-HannApp is an application to combine and track meals over individually selectable time ranges.
-It helps to follow a diet plan where particular nutrients must not exceed a limit, but reach a minimum.
+HannApp is an Android application for following a specific diet plan.

-The application is motivated by a friends daughter with name Hanna, whose metabolism needs to receive a precise amount of nutrients throughout the day.
+The application is motivated by a friends daughter named Hanna, whose metabolism needs to receive a precise amount of nutrients throughout the day.
-HannApp is for mobile Android devices to capture the meals in a handy way without dependency to a location or a person.
-It just needs a mobile device and an internet connection.
+It helps to track meals, determine the exact nutritional values and calculate any necessary nutritional supplements.

-The application is currently in development.
+Please note that the application is currently in development.
 Therefore some functions and UI components are not fully implemented yet.
 Moreover the captured application data are still bound to a single device.

 # Table of Contents
 1. [Prerequisity](#prerequisity)